Battle of Tarawa: Aftermath

 The heavy casualties suffered by the United States at Tarawa sparked public protest, where headline reports of the high losses could not be understood for such a small and seemingly unimportant island.
 The public reaction was aggravated by the unguardedly frank comments of some of the Marine Corps command.
 General Holland Smith, commander of the V Amphibious Corps who had toured the beaches after the battle, likened the losses to Pickett's Charge at Gettysburg.
 Admiral Chester Nimitz was inundated with angry letters from families of men killed on the island.

 Back in Washington, newly appointed Marine Corps Commandant Alexander Vandegrift, the widely respected and highly decorated veteran of Guadalcanal, reassured Congress, pointing out that "Tarawa was an assault from beginning to end."
 A New York Times editorial on 27 December 1943 praised the Marines for overcoming Tarawa's rugged defenses and fanatical garrison and warned that future assaults in the Marshalls might well result in heavier losses.
 "We must steel ourselves now to pay that price."

-Writing after the war, Smith, who in his biography was highly critical of the Navy, commented:
+Writing after the war, Smith, who in his autobiography was highly critical of the Navy, commented:

 Was Tarawa worth it?
 My answer is unqualified: No. From the very beginning the decision of the Joint Chiefs to seize Tarawa was a mistake and from their initial mistake grew the terrible drama of errors, errors of omission rather than commission, resulting in these needless casualties.

 Some commanders involved, including Nimitz, Admiral Raymond A. Spruance, Lieutenant General Julian C. Smith and Lieutenant Colonel David M. Shoup, disagreed with General Smith.
 Said Nimitz:

 The capture of Tarawa knocked down the front door to the Japanese defenses in the Central Pacific.